CircularBox/Poly-Boom/README.md

 Unique Features -
-The Apartment building can be destroyed with the rocket launcher, other buildings cannot be in the current build.
-I deemed the parking garage important to stay intact for level verticality, and I did not have the development time to redesign the level.
-The city hall building I was never able rebuild as a fractured model
+The Apartment building can be destroyed with the rocket launcher, other buildings cannot be in the current build due to time constraints

 Developer Notes -